worka-ai/anvil/docs/05-user-guide-grpc-api.md

 ### 5.2.
 Authentication Flow: From API Key to JWT

+> **Note on Administrative Tasks:** The gRPC API is used for data plane operations (like `PutObject`, `GetObject`).
+Administrative tasks such as creating tenants, managing apps, and granting policies are handled by the [`admin` tool](../operational-guide/admin-tool), not the gRPC API.

 Unlike the S3 gateway which uses SigV4 on every request, the gRPC API uses a bearer token model with JSON Web Tokens (JWT).

 The flow is as follows: